Asian Games: With a distinct water-themed opening ceremony blending culture and tech, Hangzhou declares the Games open | www.lokmattimes.com

 With songs by some of the contemporary Chinese musicians and dance themed around culture and fitness, blue was the abiding colour and texture of the ceremony as it symbolises water, which the locals say is the heart and soul of Hangzhou.

-The athletes' marchpast was led by the contingent of Bahrain leading the nations' marchpast with Bhutan and Brunei Darussalam following in that order.
+The athletes' marchpast was led by the contingent of Bahrain with Bhutan and Brunei Darussalam following in that order.

 The Indian Contingent resplended in their golden-tinged ceremonial livery walked out in the eighth position in a marchpast that took each contingent outside the stadium within minutes, unlike other previous ceremonies that allowed the athletes to stay in the stadium for the pledge and lighting of the cauldron and have fun listening to the music and dancing to the beat.